 4- Try before you buy

 Don’t feel pressured into enrolling right away.
 You have every right to shop around and try different classes across the city before picking your favorite.
 Do take your time to evaluate your short list while considering your own needs and goals.
+This is something you can do easily online with platforms like Lingoda.

 5- Do a background check